Local restaurant’s catering van taken for joyride

 “This being our catering and production facility, we have a lot of activity not during normal business hours, so we just want to keep our employees safe as well,” said Catering and Marketing Director Miia Hebert.

-You may remember last week, a man broke into the Garcia’s on San Mateo and made off with an empty cash register and some biscochoitos.
+Last week, a man broke into the Garcia’s on San Mateo and made off with an empty cash register and some biscochitos.